Slow Fashion and Timeless Design Pave the Road to Morocco

 In recent years, Katie has been expanding her offerings by pursuing interests in Herbalism, Flower Essence, Floristry and Medical Astrology.
 She feels the right tools and wellness practices are what is most needed for our evolution into this new paradigm.
 As a space holder and facilitator of Women’s Circles she hopes to empower women to reconnect in community and to our individual divine nature as creators.
 By being close to nature she believes we have the ability to strengthen our own intuitions.
 Katie’s love of exploration assists in her creative process to capture an ancestral nostalgia and spiritual essence in her work and designs.
 Katie calls Pennsylvania her home and discovery playground along the beautiful Delaware River Valley.
 She is currently working on her medicinal garden and healing arts as an offering in the world.
 Read more about Katie on the Mushmina blog.

 Tara, an American-British national, is perhaps not your typical ho-hum writer.
 She has a passion for food (especially if someone else is cooking and cleaning up) and is even more fervent when it comes to guacamole, her favorite pastime.
 Yes, it can be a pastime.
 As a mother of three young girls (ages 8, 11, and 13), this is, however, wishful thinking.
 Throw in a blasé orange cat, plus one husband and this is even more delusional dreaming.
 As you may be able to see, Tara uses humor in her words.
 Her go-to mantra is, ‘Writing is cheaper than therapy.”
 Combining humor with a touch of poignancy is what drew Tara to writing in the first place.
 After all, she believes if one can laugh, one can survive.
-Tara and her intrepid family have lived all over the globe from Egypt, Senegal, El Salvador to Qatar.
-They now call beautiful Morocco their home.
+Tara and her intrepid family have lived all over the globe from Egypt, Senegal, El Salvador, Qatar, Morocco and Jordan.
 She and her husband met as Peace Corps Volunteers in rural Cameroon, Central Africa.
 Tara leans towards writing about women, particularly stories of empowering those who might not typically be able to tell their tale.
 She finds inspiration in real stories of real people.
 In her free time, Tara can be found dancing with her girls, telling bad jokes (the cat thinks she’s funny) and having a Belgian beer with her husband.
 She is honored to be a part of the Mushmina Team.

 Read a story about Tara's experience in the Peace Corps here.